OfficeDev/office-js-docs-reference/docs/docs-ref-conceptual/objectmodel/requirement-set-1.4/outlook-requirement-set-1.4.md

 The Outlook add-in API subset of the JavaScript API for Office includes objects, methods, properties and events that you can use in an Outlook add-in.

+> [!NOTE]
-> **Note**: This documentation is for a [requirement set](/javascript/office/requirement-sets/outlook-api-requirement-sets) other than the latest requirement set.
+> This documentation is for a [requirement set](/javascript/office/requirement-sets/outlook-api-requirement-sets) other than the latest requirement set.

 ## What's new in 1.4?